 Sometimes we just plain forget to call people back.
 It would be great if customers would set a reminder to return your call, but we all know that will never happen.
 A text, on the other hand, serves as a reminder to get in touch.
 When you open your text message app, you see all your current conversations in one place.
 Given that people text much more frequently than calling or emailing, your customers will see your message and can reply instantly.

 5. Customers are at work

 It’s challenging for people to pick up the phone during the work day.
 Why not try texting instead?
 It’s convenient and more discreet than having customers pause their day to have phone conversation.
 Customers can send you a quick text and get the information you need fast so you can get along with your day.

 6. Some people really hate talking on the phone

 It’s possible that your customers hate small talk, prefer other communication options, or have anxiety about talking on the phone.
 Give them a chance to contact you on their terms by skipping an invasive phone call and sending a text first.
 They’ll appreciate your flexibility and will have a more positive experience interacting with your business.

 Speed up your work day and offer your customers better attention with a text.
 Texts are less annoying than a phone call and can get messages across more clearly and quickly than a voicemail.
 Plus, texts have a 98 percent open rate, which means you can rest easy knowing your message will be seen.

-Try out Zipwhip’s two-way text messaging platform today with a free 14-day trial.
+Try out Zipwhip’s two-way text messaging platform today with a free trial.
 You’ll keep your customers happy and help your team stay organized with tools and features that ease daily workflow.